kendall-beaver/misinformation-study/analysis/logs/log_kendallbeaver.md

 ### Date:
 ## 3/16 - 3/22

-I set up my GitHub account this week and spent a lot of time editing the README files, which serves a metadata for all the variables in Diana's study.
+I set up my GitHub account this week and spent a lot of time entering metadata into the README files that explains all of the variables in Diana's study.

 I want to compare my findings with Diana's findings, and possibly the demographic information to the main YouGov study.